4 Test Prep Mistake B-School Applicants Must Avoid

-Pursuing Management and Business studies at international B-school is fantasizing and interesting but in reality, the process is tedious and time-consuming.
-The journey begins likewise.
+Pursuing Management and Business studies at international B-schools sounds like day dreaming but the process is tedious and time consuming.

 To get through the GMAT test with a 700+ GMAT score you have to start preparing for it at least 2-3 months beforehand.
-Perhaps you’re now unhabitual of studying for continuous hours and to restore the same may take time.
-To cover up the GMAT syllabus you have to turn back to the high school studies for brushing the basics, and then implementing those for high order thinking questions for GMAT is a comprehensive task.
+Since, you left the habit of studying for continuous hours, so again to restore the same may take time.
+To cover up the GMAT syllabus you have to turn back to the high school studies for brushing the basics, and then implementing the learnings for high order thinking questions for GMAT is a comprehensive task.

-To gauge performance graph you should take the mock tests on a regular basis, which help you in predicting the real GMAT questions and familiarize with the real exam scenario.
+To gauge performance graph you’re suppose to take the mock test on a regular basis, which helps you predict the real GMAT questions and familiarizes with the real exam scenario.

-The final day, an unpredictable day, all the accumulations of your hard work, sincerity, dedication and infinite brainstorming sessions will pay you back.
-Don’t worry if you won’t achieve the desired results, it’s not the last resort, there is a second chance.
-You are permitted to re-take the GMAT test after 16 days from the previous attempt.
+The final day, an unpredictable day, all the accumulations of your hard work, sincerity, dedication and infinite brain storming sessions will pay you back.
+Don’t worry you won’t achieve the desired results, it’s not the last resort, there is a second chance.
+You retake the GMAT test after 16 days from the previous attempt.